dxw/playbook/src/staff-handbook/policies/inclusion-diversity-equality.md

 ## Recruitment and selection

-Recruitment, promotion, and other selection exercises such as redundancy selection will be conducted on the basis of merit and against objective criteria that aim to avoid discrimination.
+[Recruitment](/working-here/hiring-new-people/), promotion, and other selection exercises will be carried out on the basis of merit and against objective criteria that aim to avoid discrimination.
 Shortlisting should be done by more than one person and with the involvement of the commercial operations team.
 Our recruitment procedures must be reviewed at least annually including the Diversity and Inclusion Group to ensure that individuals are treated on the basis of their relevant merits and abilities.

+### Recruitment

 Vacancies should always be advertised to a diverse section of the labour market and, where relevant, to particular groups that have been identified as